Foundational Health vs. Symptomatic Farming: Breaking the Cycle of Chasing Problems

 The transition isn't instant, but it's inevitable if you stay consistent:

-Reduced the severity of outbreaks.
+First season: Reduced severity of outbreaks.
 Spray applications often drop 30-50%.

 When you're no longer spending thousands per acre on pesticides, fungicides, and rescue fertilizers, your cost structure changes completely.
 When crops command premium prices because of superior quality, your revenue improves.
 The math works strongly in favor of foundational health.